A HERITAGE centre at a railway station has been saved from closure as a new steering group takes over operations and formulates future plans.

 Mr Koller said: "There is massive, massive global support for this film."

 The group has hired a solicitor and is looking at how to re-structure the centre to make all funds available.
-Mr Koller said that the group has been holding meetings with Carnforth Town Council to put together plans.
+Mr Koller said the group had been holding meetings with Carnforth Town Council to put together plans.

 On October 2, the council released a statement that read: "The news of the closure of the Visitor Centre at Carnforth Station by the Station Trust has come as a shock to the whole town.